Cumberland, Maine: Geography

 Near the center of the town, there is a small recreational park called Twin Brook.
 Run and maintained by the town, it is open to cross-country skiers, walkers, and sports practices.
 Local ballfields at Drowne Road School host the local Little League teams.
-Knight's Pond Preserve on the border with North Yarmouth is home to a pond and a large nature preserve used for recreation year round.
+Knight's Pond Preserve, on the border with North Yarmouth, is home to a pond and a large nature preserve used for recreation year round.

-Cumberland has a few small businesses, some of which are on Route 26, also called the Gray Road.
-Across Main Street from the high school, there is a convenience store called Food Stop.
-New construction has brought two eateries to the town, Cumberland Food Company and Louie's Grille.
-There are also two dentists' offices and a post office.
-A new bank was built in 2010.
-The Cumberland Congregational Church is located in the center of the town.

 Demographics

 2010 census

 As of the census of 2010, there were 7,211 people, 2,697 households, and 2,079 families living in the town.
 The population density was 315.2 PD/sqmi.
 There were 2,902 housing units at an average density of 126.8 /sqmi.
 The racial makeup of the town was 97.2% White, 0.5% African American, 0.2% Native American, 0.8% Asian, 0.3% from other races, and 1.0% from two or more races.
 Hispanic or Latino of any race were 1.2% of the population.